kaledunlap/About-Me/README.md

 # Kale Dunlap

 Hello!
-I'm Kale, a 22-year-old student pursuing a Bachelor's Degree in Cyber Operations at the University of Arizona.
+I'm Kale, a 22-year-old student pursuing a Bachelor's Degree in Cyber Operations Engineering at the University of Arizona.
 I'm passionate about technology and fascinated by the crucial role that cybersecurity plays in our society.

 ## Education

-- 🎓 Currently studying for my Bachelor's Degree in Cyber Operations at the University of Arizona.
+- 🎓 Currently studying for my Bachelor's Degree in Cyber Operations Engineering at the University of Arizona.
 - 🎓 Holds an Associate's Degree in Cybersecurity from Texas State Technical College (TSTC), Waco, Texas.
+(3.75 GPA)

 ## About Me